ollamc/juliaPF/README.md

 	- Open and execute the `main.jl` file with Atom+Juno (`Ctrl + Shift + Enter` to execute the file).

 ## Validation
-The validation files contain the solution obtain for the **SENP-shear** test with the implemented model.
+The validation file contains the solution obtain for the **SENP-shear** test with the implemented model.
 The force-displacement solution is compared with results from the literature.

 ## Geometries
 **Geometries** contains the mesh used for multiple geometries or benchmarks: